 SYN Scan

-SYN scan, also known as half-open scanning, is a more stealthy type of port scan.
-This technique involves sending a SYN packet to each port on the target system, and listening for a response.
-If a SYN/ACK packet is received, the port is considered open.
+SYN scan, also known as half-open scanning, is a more stealthy port scan.
+This technique involves sending a SYN packet to each target system port and listening for a response.
+The port is considered open if a SYN/ACK packet is received.
 If a RST packet is received, the port is considered closed.
 This technique is difficult to detect, as it doesn’t complete the full TCP handshake.
-Here’s an example of how to perform a SYN scan using nmap:
+Here’s an example of how to perform an SYN scan using nmap:

 nmap -sS 192.168.1.1

-This command will perform a SYN scan on the target IP address 192.168.1.1, and return a list of open ports.
+This command will perform an SYN scan of the target IP address 192.168.1.1 and return a list of open ports.

 UDP Scan